-QUALIFICATION OF AN EXPERT WITNESS
+Appendix B - QUALIFICATION OF AN EXPERT WITNESS

-In the Policy and Procedure Manual, there is a provision dealing with expert witnesses.
+In the board manual, there is a provision dealing with expert witnesses.
 Either an appellant or the assessor may call someone to provide expert testimony.
-While the manual deals with the law in this area, the following will briefly deal with the procedure a Panel Chair should use when faced with the prospect of dealing with an expert witness.
+While the manual deals with the law in this area, the following will briefly deal with the procedure a panel chair should use when faced with the prospect of dealing with an expert witness.

-- 1. The witness must be qualified.
+- 1) The witness must be qualified.
 There is a process by which this is done.
-Once that process has been completed, the Panel Chair (in consultation with his/her members) will have to decide if the witness has sufficient expertise to testify as proposed. - 2.
-The witness does not give any expert testimony unless and until he is qualified by the Panel Chair to do so.
+Once that process has been completed, the panel chair (in consultation with their members) will have to decide if the witness has sufficient expertise to testify as proposed. - 2) The witness does not give any expert testimony unless and until he is qualified by the panel chair to do so.
 Whoever is calling that witness goes first.
-Usually, the witness will have a typewritten resume or curriculum vitae to give to the Panel.
-If so, it should be recorded as an Exhibit in the appeal hearing, irrespective of whether the witness is ultimately qualified.
-The Panel Chair should ask for a copy of the resume at the beginning. - 3.
-Next, the party calling the proposed expert asks the expert questions.
+Usually, the witness will have a typewritten resume or curriculum vitae to give to the panel.
+If so, it should be recorded as an exhibit in the appeal hearing, irrespective of whether the witness is ultimately qualified.
+The panel chair should ask for a copy of the resume at the beginning. - 3) Next, the party calling the proposed expert asks the expert questions.
 The witness is put under oath at this time.
-The witness should confirm (under oath) that all of the information contained in the resume is true.
+The witness should confirm (under oath) that all information contained in the resume is true.
 Then, the party calling the witness asks questions exploring the qualifications of that witness.
-Prior to this, the Panel Chair should ask the other party if the qualifications of the proposed expert are in dispute, or agreed.
-If agreed, much time will be saved. - 4.
-Frequently asked qualification questions will often include: - A. Name, address, background
+Prior to this, the panel chair should ask the other party if the qualifications of the proposed expert are in dispute or agreed.
+If agreed, much time will be saved. - 4) Frequently asked qualification questions will often include:

+a) Name, address, background

-B. Business or Occupation
+- b) Business or Occupation

-- Description of business or occupation. - How long in that business, and in what capacity. - Duties in that capacity. - Other relevant positions held, description of duties.
+- Description of business or occupation.

+- How long in that business, and in what capacity.

+- Duties in that capacity.

+- Other relevant positions held, description of duties.